bandframework/surmise/docs/rng_dev_guide.rst

   documentation`_), and
 * the ``scipy.stats`` RNG supports the creation of sets of `statistically independent RNGs`_ (|eg| ``spawn()``).

+Note that, for simplicity's sake, code that accepts an RNG will be constrained to only accept ``scipy.stats`` RNG objects rather than, as suggested by the scientific Python RNG specification, any object that is or could be used to construct such an RNG object.

 ..
     We will use only `scipy.stats` throughout surmise instead of, for example,